Skip to content

 Disclosure framework

-UK SRS inherits the TCFD architecture and extends it across all material sustainability topics.
+UK SRS inherits the TCFD architecture and extends it across all material sustainability topics through four disclosure pillars.

 Explore the pillars